 - Go shopping and have coffee in Subiaco.
 Subiaco is inner-city cool Perth style.
-It all happens on Rokeby road which is home to cute boutiques and high-end shops plus loads of cafes and wine bars.
+It all happens on Rokeby Road which is home to cute boutiques and high-end shops plus loads of cafes and wine bars.
 Enjoy a toasted sandwich Australian style at the Jaffle Shack.

 - Have lunch by the seaside in Trigg.
-North of the centre of Perth, Trigg Island beach is home to one of Perth’s surf breaks.
+North of the center of Perth, Trigg Island beach is home to one of Perth’s surf breaks.
 And the lovely Island Market restaurant where you can dine on modern Australian cuisine whilst watching the waves.

 I love Margaret River!!
 I first visited this beautiful region in Australia over 20 years ago and fell in love with it!
-Margaret River has everything – forests, beautiful coastline, farmland galore and some of Australia’s best wineries.
+Margaret River has forests, beautiful coastline, farmland galore and some of Australia’s best wineries.

 The region is deserving of its own dedicated trip but if you don’t have the time or the inclination to move from your boutique hotel take a Margaret River day trip.

-Margaret River is a 3-hour drive from Perth and as it is all about the wineries I highly recommend you take a tour for this Perth day trip!
+Margaret River is a 3-hour drive from Perth and as it is all about the wineries, I highly recommend you take a tour for this Perth day trip!
 Avoid six hours in the car by flying down to Margaret River and then hopping on a coach for a 5-hour tour of the region’s wineries.

 The Pinnacles Desert is 200km north of Perth which is about a 2 hour drive from Perth.
 The desert covers an area of about 190 hectares and is home to thousands of limestone Pinnacles, some of which are up to five metres high.